Hydrogen industry skills and training for Queensland businesses

 Business capability mapping

-If your business currently works within or has the capability to support the development of the hydrogen industry in Queensland, you should register on a business capability mapping platform.
+If your business currently operates within the Queensland hydrogen industry or has the capability to support development of the industry, you should also consider registering on a capability mapping platform.

 Capability mapping is occurring at the regional level.
-For example, Government-owned corporation CS Energy and the Toowoomba and Surat Basin Enterprise (TSBE) have partnered to deliver an online portal for southern Queensland businesses to sign up for opportunities in the emerging hydrogen industry.
-Access the TSBE supplier portal and register your business capability.
+For example, government-owned corporation CS Energy and the Toowoomba and Surat Basin Enterprise (TSBE) established an online portal for southern Queensland businesses to sign up for opportunities in the emerging hydrogen industry.

 Investing in Queensland's hydrogen industry